Fjscah/myspine/spine-segment-pipeline/README.md

 1. run napari (enter "napari" in console)- click: plugins → spine-segment-pipeline-label → predict widget

-2. choose and load a model file to `predict` dendrite\spine probability maps and get semantic segmentation
+2. choose and load a model file (.pt format) to `predict` dendrite\spine probability maps and get semantic segmentation

 3. if you think semantic segmentation is not correct, you can correct this mask result in `mask threshold` step.